gnb content

 A leading expert on Indo-Pacific security and U.S. defense policy, with extensive experience in government and international affairs.
 He served as a naval intelligence officer and subsequently as a special assistant to the Chairman of the Joint Chiefs of Staff.
 In 1994, he joined the U.S. Department of Defense, where he was responsible for managing relations with the Chinese and Taiwanese militaries.
 He served as the Assistant Secretary of Defense for Indo-Pacific Security Affairs when the first U.S.-North Korea summit happened in 2018.

-• KIM Hyunwook
+• Kim Hyunwook

-KIM Hyunwook President of Sejong Institute
+Kim Hyunwook President of Sejong Institute

 Special Discussion